artifacts2025-sec/Invisible-ARM/readme.md

-This repo contains the implementation for DoRAX: a backdoor attack for robotics arm manipulation systems.
+This repo contains the implementation for Invisible-ARM: a backdoor attack for robotics arm manipulation systems.

 ## Install
 ```bash